ClickFunnels vs. InstaPage: I Tried Both! [Review + Recommendation]

 When you buy something through one of the links on our site, we may earn an affiliate commission.

 The way people build websites has rapidly evolved over the years.
-And it's not just the “how” that has evolved, but the “what” as well.
-Static websites, dynamic websites, and subcategories of both came to life, like websites built entirely based on “funnels”.
-Tools dedicated to building specific types of websites emerged, and in this blog post, we'll compare two of the most popular ones: Clickfunnels vs. Instapage.
+And it's not just the "how" that has evolved, but the "what" as well.
+Static websites, dynamic websites, and subcategories of both came to life, like websites built entirely based on "funnels".
+Tools dedicated to building specific types of websites emerged, and in this blog post, we'll compare two of the most popular landing page builder options: Instapage vs Clickfunnels.

 When page builders emerged, they massively reduced the barrier to entry.
 Most offer cloud hosting accounts that support your own domain name, which means building a website is practically as easy as signing up for a Facebook account and customizing your profile.